-AHP subsidies for approved projects should be drawn for at least a portion of the project's AHP eligible costs: (a) within 12 months of the date of approval of the AHP application, or (b) by Dec.
-1, 2025, whichever is earlier.
-One extension of up to 12 months may be granted on a case-by-case basis and for good cause, at the Bank's discretion, if sufficient evidence is provided.
+• 12 months: AHP subsidies for approved projects should be drawn for at least a portion of the project's AHP eligible costs within 12 months of the date of approval of the AHP application, or Dec.
+1, 2026.
+One extension of up to 12 months may be granted on a case-by-case basis and for good cause, at the Bank's discretion.
 Approval of an extension will result in the project being added to the Bank's watch list.
 Removal from the watch list will occur following approval of a disbursement request.

-36 months - AHP subsidies for approved projects must be completely disbursed within 36 months of the date of approval of the AHP application, or by Dec.
-1, 2027, whichever is earlier.
-Funds not drawn down and used within 36 months from the date of the award may be cancelled and made available for other AHP-eligible projects.
+• 36 months: AHP subsidies for approved projects must be completely disbursed within 36 months of the date of approval of the AHP application or December 1, 2028.
+Funds not drawn down and used within 36 months from the date of the award may be cancelled and made available for other AHP-eligible projects, unless an extension request addressing the failure to fully disburse the AHP award has been approved by the Bank.
+Approval of an extension will result in the project being added to the Bank's watch list (see definition of Watch List in Attachment A of this plan).
+Removal from the watch list will occur following full disbursement of the AHP award.

-Projects that have not completed all units committed in the application within 36 months from the date of approval of the AHP application, or by Dec.
-1, 2027 (whichever is earlier), may be required to return all subsidies received, unless a modification addressing the failure to complete all units has been approved by the Bank.
+• Projects that have not completed all units committed in the application within 36 months from the date of approval of the AHP application or December 1, 2028 may be required to return all subsidies received, unless a modification addressing the failure to complete all units has been approved by the Bank.
+Approval of an extension will result in the project being added to the Bank's watch list.
+Removal from the watch list will occur following completion of the units committed in the AHP award.